-Our 2016 D-Day Conference will take place on Saturday 14th May 2016.
+Our 2016 D-Day Conference took place on Saturday 14th May 2016.
 Our conferences are aimed at a wide range of people.
 Whether you have a long-standing interest in D-Day or are just curious to find out more about this subject, we would love to see you there!

 Dr Simon Trew, Royal Military Academy, Sandhurst, "Osttruppen, Hiwis, Alsatians, Volksdeutsche and other foreigners: the non-German contribution to the German defence of Normandy, June – August 1944"

 Dr Toby Haggith, Senior Curator, Imperial War Museum, "Allied film coverage of D-Day and the Battle of Normandy".

 Andrew Knapp, Emeritus Professor, University of Reading, "Allied bombing and French civilians, March-September 1944".

 Lt Col (Retd) Ian Holmes and veteran Bill Edwardes (1st Worcesters), "43rd (Wessex) Division and the Battle of Normandy".